 Dassault Aviation sees lower sales in 2022 after military earnings boost

-March 4 (Reuters) - France's Dassault Aviation AVMD.PA said on Friday it expected to post lower sales this year than in 2021, as the planemaker reported a steep rise in annual earnings fuelled by higher deliveries.
+March 4 (Reuters) - France's Dassault Aviation AVMD.PA said on Friday it expected to post lower sales this year than in 2021, as it reported a steep rise in annual earnings fuelled by higher deliveries of its warplanes.

 The maker of Rafale fighter jets saw its operating income more than double to 527 million euros ($580.33 million) from 261 million in 2020, while net sales climbed to 7.23 billion euros from 5.49 billion the previous year.